How to Can Sweet Corn Yourself

 Have you ever thought about canning your own corn?
 Maybe your store or local farmer/farmer’s market has some really delicious corn you’d like to eat all year long.
 With a little patience, you can can sweet corn.
-My instructions below contain links where I receive a very small commission and cost you nothing more when you use them.
-Thanks.

 I read online about putting the corn in a bundt pan, on top of that little hole.

 That works great, if you like corn to end up in your sink.